 When he joined them, Green & Black’s held 95% of the organic market, but barely registered in overall chocolate sales.
 Mark took sales from £4m to £40m and repositioned it as a premium everyday product.
-The former Marketer of the Year now advises other rapid growth consumer businesses as well as the board of Pret.
+After taking on the Pret A Manger brand the former Marketer of the Year co-founded a number of food and drink startups.
 Mark advocates outsourcing to increase speed, investing in brand as opposed to machinery.
 He also argues that nobody should be afraid of niche markets.

-Before taking on the Marketing Director role at Pret a Manger, Mark Palmer made his reputation as Global Brand Director of Green & Black’s.
-He’s since taken on a range of senior roles for various food and drinks companies, as well advising the Pret board.
+Before taking on Marketing Director and Board Advisor roles at Pret a Manger, Mark Palmer made his reputation as Global Brand Director of Green & Black’s.
+He’s since taken on a range of senior roles for various food and drinks companies, as well co-founding startups.